dgoodman-soul/MWGA/README.md

 # MWGA
 Make Wealthfront Green Again

-The new wealthfront colors are bad, lets revert them
+The new wealthfront colors are bad, lets revert them.
+Money is green, not purple.